 – the SOFTWARE SYSTEM can contribute to a HAZARDOUS SITUATION which does not result in unacceptable RISK after consideration of RISK CONTROL measures external to the SOFTWARE SYSTEM.

-Additional RequirementsApplying new new version comes with a price for the class A software you need to do the following if you choose to use IEC 62304
+Additional RequirementsApplying a new version comes with a price for the class A software.
+You need to do the following if you choose to use IEC 62304:

 - there must be tests cases for the software requirements

 - you need to manage issues found during testing